shivkanthb/auxiliary-cli/README.md

 ![aux connect wiki](https://auxiliarytoolsassets.s3-us-west-1.amazonaws.com/Screen+Shot+2020-08-09+at+12.35.31+PM.png)

-**iw**
+**iw**  (internal wiki)
 ```
 aux iw <keywords to search>
 ```
-iw stands for internal wiki  and is used to search the document folder provided in the `connect` step instead of having to grep search and then manually viewing the files, we made it super easy to search from your terminal
+iw stands for internal wiki  and is used to search the document folder provided in the `connect` step.
+Instead of having to grep search and then manually viewing the files, we made it super easy to search from your terminal and view the files right there.

 Eg -
 ```